-(Default = off) This setting determines whether the panel requires one alarm signal (off) or two alarm signals (on) within five minutes before activating system sirens and reporting to a central station.
-This setting affects 2-wire and 4-wire smoke detectors connected to SnapCard or onboard zone inputs that are learned into sensor group 26 (FIRE).
+(Default = off) This setting determines whether the panel requires one alarm signal (off) or two alarm signals within five minutes (on) before activating system sirens and reporting to a central station.
+This setting affects 2-wire smoke detectors connected to a SnapCard zone input or any other hardwire zone learned into sensor group 26 (FIRE).